Pending B Corps

 Amend your Articles of Association to legally commit to considering your impact on your company’s key stakeholders.
 Learn how your company can meet this requirement.

-Ensure that you understand the requirements of B Corp Certification and identify the right policies and practices to put in place as your company grows.
-The prospective B Impact Assessment does not need to be verified by B Lab, so you will not receive a verified score.
+Complete the B Impact Assessment prospectively, making sure that you correctly enter your operational start date on the Company Details page.
+Identify policies and practices to put in place as your company grows.
+The prospective B Impact Assessment does not need to be verified by B Lab, so you will not receive a verified score and you do not need to achieve 80 points.
 Find out more.

-This covers the 12-month period which allows you to engage in community events, connect with other B Corps and use the Pending B Corp logo to publicly communicate your commitment.
+This covers the full 12-month Pending B Corp membership period, during which time you can engage in community events, connect with other B Corps and use the Pending B Corp logo to publicly communicate your commitment.